 First, your expert provider at North Atlanta Vascular Clinic performs a physical exam and reviews your medical history to ensure you’re a good candidate for radiofrequency ablation.
 This treatment isn’t the best option for veins that are too narrow, twisted, or close to the skin’s surface.

-If radiofrequency ablation isn’t an option for treating your particular condition, the team at North Atlanta Vascular Clinic may recommend another varicose vein treatment in Johns Creek, such as sclerotherapy.
+If radiofrequency ablation isn’t an option for treating your particular condition, the team at North Atlanta Vascular Clinic may recommend another varicose vein treatment in Suwanee, such as sclerotherapy.

 During radiofrequency ablation treatment, your doctor inserts a catheter into the insufficient vein through a tiny incision.
 They may use ultrasound for imaging guidance.
 The catheter heats your vein with controlled radiofrequency energy, which causes the vein walls to collapse and close.

 The entire procedure usually takes less than an hour and doesn’t require a hospital stay.
 To find out if radiofrequency ablation is right for you, call North Atlanta Vascular Clinic or book an appointment online today.